digitalmio/mokksy/Readme.md

 }
 ```

-...now you are ready to start the server.
+Alternatively, if your database file is publicly available on the internet (maybe you are sharing it with your work colleagues) you can use the URL instead of file path.

 ## Starting simple server